CloudChi/FX-Framework/Summaries_Goals.md

 ### Modularity
   - Modules can be ripped out a replaced with minimal repointing necessary
-  - Modules can be convertted to Add-Ons fairly easily
+  - Modules can be converted to Add-Ons fairly easily

 ### Interchangeability / Portability
   - Greatest strategic threat to an installed FileMaker solution is inability to update code without unintended consequences